alopez/alopez.github.com/index.md

 the [ACL Anthology](https://www.aclweb.org/anthology/people/a/adam-lopez/)
 and/ or [Google Scholar](https://scholar.google.com/citations?hl=en&user=7KdAmbUAAAAJ&view_op=list_works&sortby=pubdate).

-Over my [career](https://www.linkedin.com/in/adam-lopez-nlp-researcher/) I have held roles in both academia and industry, as an engineer, scientist, lecturer, and as director of artificial intelligence at a startup.
+I have held roles in both academia and industry, as an engineer, scientist, lecturer, and as director of artificial intelligence at a startup.
 I am currently a [Reader](https://en.wikipedia.org/wiki/Reader_(academic_rank)) at the University of Edinburgh, where I am part of the [Edinburgh natural language processing group](http://groups.inf.ed.ac.uk/edinburghnlp/).